 NOTE: The list below is not exhaustive.
-You are responsible for knowing all the facts, rules, standards and procedures that apply to the LP-gas activities you will perform, as well as the rules and standards highlighted in this guide.
+You are responsible for knowing all the facts, rules, standards and procedures that apply to the LP-gas activities you will perform.

 As you study the applicable codes and standards, pay special attention to the facts, rules and procedures related to the following key topics.
 Then, when you take the examination, read each question very carefully.